Fighting Well: Understanding Conflict and Connection in Relationships

 Common patterns include:

-Criticism as longing: Behind every jab is often a plea—“Notice me,” “Understand me,” “Care for me.”
+Criticism as longing: Behind every sharp comment is often a plea, like “Notice me,” “Understand me,” or “Care for me.”

 Emotional Fluency and Conflict Navigation